gbibeaul/avalotto/readme.md

 There are two ways to participate in the GameBit Protocol:

-- Offer to stake your GameBit tokens in the Protocol and receive additional tokens proportional to the total usage of the protocol.
+- Offer to stake your GameBit tokens in the Protocol and receive additional tokens proportional to the total usage of the protocol
-- Play the games, which gives you a chance to win, but also rewards additional GameBit tokens the more you play.
+- Play the games, which gives you a chance to win, but also rewards additional GameBit tokens the more you play

 The player rewards and staking yields are automatically rebalanced by the protocol to insure the long-term viability of the platform.